Furloughing Employees From 1 July 2020: Help and Advice for Employers

 Staying up to date with policy changes and understanding the workings of the furlough scheme is of paramount importance to employers in navigating a business through these unprecedented times.
-This guide provides comprehensive answers to the principal questions employers are likely to have, enabling you to decide whether furloughing staff is the right option for your business, and how to best safeguard the wellbeing of your employees.
+This guide provides an update and summary on how the CJRS is changing with effect from 1 July 2020.

 What does furloughing employees involve?

 Furloughing staff is a new arrangement for UK businesses to help employers retain staff who are unable to work due to coronavirus (COVID-19).
 Furloughed employees are kept on payroll, and until 31 July 2020 employers can claim 80% of their usual monthly wage costs in the form of a grant from the Government, up to a maximum of £2,500 per employee plus the associated employer National Insurance contributions and minimum pension contributions.